How-To: Create a Local Proxy for Cloud RADIUS

 This guide will help you create a Local RADIUS Proxy for your Cloud RADIUS setup in EZRADIUS, ensuring high availability and improved performance.

-No, EZRADIUS cloud RADIUS can function without a local RADIUS proxy, in fact most of our customers do not use one.
+No, the local proxy is an optional, free add-on.
+EZRADIUS cloud RADIUS can fully function without a local RADIUS proxy.
+In fact, most of our customers do not use one.
 However, we understand some organizations may require a local proxy for compliance, performance, or redundancy reasons for highly critical workloads that have to work even if the connection to the cloud is lost.

 EZRADIUS Local RADIUS Proxy acts as an intermediary between your network devices (like VPNs, Wi-Fi access points, and firewalls) and the EZRADIUS Cloud RADIUS servers.
-It receives authentication requests from your devices, processes them locally, and then forwards them to the cloud for validation.
+You run it on-premises within your network, either on a dedicated machine, in a VM, or on an embedded device like a Raspberry Pi.
+Once it’s up and running, it receives authentication requests from your devices, processes them locally, and then forwards them to the cloud for validation.
 Since this setup has a configurable cache, it ensures that even if there are connectivity issues with the cloud, your local proxy can still handle authentication requests.

 One of the reasons people move to the cloud, is for the higher availability tools like EZRADIUS provide.
 This is why while Local RADIUS is beneficial, we recommend to not set it up as a single point of failure.
 If the local RADIUS proxy goes down, your networking gear should point to the EZRADIUS IP address directly to ensure continued authentication capabilities.